emilyjchao/react-native-firebase-firestore-crud-example/README.md

  Significant design assistance was provided by [Regina Yan](http://reginayan.me/index.html).
 As discussed in the ENGS 90 Final Design Report, the development was also user driver and special thanks is extended to those 60 user testers who have helped define the user experience and interface.

- <a id="myfootnote1">1</a>: Emily and Sheppard developed the UI through user testing but significant design refinements were suggested by Regina Yan.
-She was consulted as a UI expert as the lead designer at Dali.
+ <a id="fn1">1</a>: Emily and Sheppard developed the UI through user testing but significant design refinements were suggested by Regina Yan.
+She was consulted as a UI expert as the lead designer at Dali.[↩](#fnl1)